AkashChauhanSoftEngi/Spring3ProjectUsingCoreIoc/README.md

 # Spring3ProjectUsingCoreIoc

 * Spring 3 + IOC (Core Container), Example
-* This container is called Lazy containe as it works On Demand only.
+* This container is called Lazy container as it works On Demand only.
 * Used BeanFactory Interface, and used XmlBeanFactory Implementation class
 * When using XmlBeanFactory as Core Container and you call getBean() method then only your object is created not on applicationContext.xml loading time like ClassPathXmlApplicationContext().